 Johnson’s homegrown Cornell Management Simulation, brainchild of Johnson professors Jerome “Jerry” Hass and Seymour “Sy” Smidt and given a new web format by Tom Schryver and Steve Sauer, has enthralled students for 25 years.

 Tom Schryver is an experienced entrepreneur having served as a startup founder and senior executive of high-growth companies.
 Tom has successfully structured new companies and raised capital in the form of private venture capital and venture debt as well as grants and loans from local, state and federal agencies.

 He has managed accounting and compliance functions from initial startup through successful financial audits by national accounting firms, and helped guide company strategy, growth and development.

 Previously, he was Director of Finance for the Triad Foundation, where he was responsible for overseeing all financial operations of the Foundation, including accounting, audit, and investing the Foundation’s $250mm portfolio.

-Stephen Sauer is an associate professor in the Organizational Studies department at Clarkson University and a visiting professor of Management and Organizations at Cornell University’s S.C.
-Johnson College of Business.
-His research activities focus on issues of leadership, team processes, and status and diversity in management.
+Stephen Sauer is a member of the Management and Organizations faculty at Cornell University’s S.C.
+Johnson College of Business and an Entrepreneur in Residence at Rev: Ithaca Startup Works.
+His research and teaching activities focus on issues of leadership, entrepreneurship, team process, and diversity in management.

-His work has been published in a number of academic journals including Leadership Quarterly, Organization Science, Journal of Applied Psychology, Psychology of Women Quarterly, and Human Resource Management.
+His work has been published in a number of academic journals including Leadership Quarterly, Organization Science, Journal of Applied Psychology, Small Group Research, Psychology of Women Quarterly, and Human Resource Management.